ferram4/Ferram-Aerospace-Research/README.md

 Fix "silent" KSP update breaking hydrodynamic drag
 Fix some voxelization irregularities
+Fix control surface flap settings not appearing if the settings are turned on in flight
+Fix some other control surface in-flight changes oddities

 Fix Firehound MS example craft action groups not acting in symmetry
+Added E42 example craft by tetryds

 0.15.5.2V "Helmbold"------------------------------------